 Boys & Girls Clubs of Central Minnesota’s COVID-19 Exposure Response Procedure:

 We are in the midst of an unprecedented, worldwide pandemic, but it helps to know that we are all in this together.
-Right now, COVID-19 is hitting Central Minnesota hard, and every person and every organization has been affected.
 Although Boys & Girls Club staff are taking every single possible precaution to prevent the spread of this virus, we know that we will be directly impacted by it at some point.
 Therefore, we continue to put plans and procedures in place to minimize the impact and to be able to continue to provide the quality programs and services your family needs.

 We are in continuous communication and consultation with medical leaders, both locally and at the state level, to ensure we are providing the safest possible environment for everyone.
 If/when a child or adult demonstrates any COVID-19 relates symptoms, we notify our Public Health Nurse, who then works with the individual/family and the Minnesota Department of Health (MDH).
 If an individual receives a positive confirmation of the virus, MDH immediately takes the lead in all communication, including when and what is communicated to staff and families, as well as dictates the corresponding response, including the potential temporary closing of a site.

 Per the recommendation of MDH: If there is a confirmed positive case of COVID-19 and the exposure of the diagnosed case is deemed low by MDH, parents will not be provided notification.
-If the exposure of the diagnosed case is deemed high by MDH, parents of the affected site will be notified as dictacted by MDH with the appropriate next steps.
+If the exposure of the diagnosed case is deemed high by MDH, parents of the affected site will be notified as dictated by MDH with the appropriate next steps.
+Please refer to the MDH COVID-19 decision tree for people in schools, youth and child care programs if you have questions about when to return to these programs.
+Note: Due to our screening equipment, Boys & Girls Club’s temperature checks require a temperature of lower than 99.5 to remain in our programs.

 The following precautions are currently being taken to prevent and minimize the spread of COVID-19 in all Boys & Girls Club programs: